siddhantmittal7/Mitbits_Cryptocurrency/README.md

 $ mix test test/mitbits_test.exs:196
 ```
 ###### Test Case 5: Testing of wallet.
 We run a simulation between 20 user nodes and 5 miners.
 10,000 random transactions are made between any two nodes.
 - Expectation: Terminated after some time the blockchain and updated wallets of each node is printed.
-The blockchain contains all the valid and authentic transaction.
-Updated wallet is testet and compared with the txn in block of the blockchain
+Updated wallet is tested and compared with the txn in block of the blockchain

 - To run it
 ```sh